 Using a General Contractor over a Specialist

 Nothing against General Contractors, but make sure the contractor is delegating the work out to the proper authorities, instead of doing it himself.
-Even in new home construction, we recommend using a specialist like Allied Kitchen & Bath.
+Even in new home construction, we recommend using a specialist like out subsidiary company Palm Beach Grill Center.
 The logic is as follows: you wouldn’t ask your primary care physician to do brain surgery; you would instead go to a Neurologist … right?
 The same logic applies here.
-Companies like Allied have decades of experience specializing in such installs; they eat, breath, and sleep the many nuances involved in getting an outdoor kitchen not only to look beautiful but also to code and made to last.
+Companies like Palm Beach Grill Center have decades of experience specializing in such installs; they eat, breath, and sleep the many nuances involved in getting an outdoor kitchen not only to look beautiful but also to code and made to last.
+Furthermore, a GC is not going to understand the vast array of grill types there are these days, we came across this wonderful post by Porch called Backyard Paradise: How to Build a Grill and Barbecue Stationt that covers with great detail the many types and furthermore has even more relevant details on how to build your outdoor kitchen.

 “We have seen many outdoor kitchen islands installed in new homes by general contractors that had ZERO vents installed … We assume contractors aren’t doing these as often as they might do indoor kitchens, and therefore, they overlook such things.” – Paul Ricard, Owner of Grill Tanks Plus.